How is Zeffy free?

 9. CVS Health Foundation

-One of the largest pharmaceutical companies, CVS Health, participates in corporate giving through its CVS Health Foundation.
-This private foundation offers financial support through top grants and in-kind donations to make healthcare more accessible.
+One of the largest pharmaceutical companies, CVS Health, participates in corporate donation through its CVS Health Foundation.
+This private foundation offers financial support through top grants and charitable giving programs to make healthcare more accessible.

 The grant is by invitation and is of two types: